Event Agenda

 Speakers

-Bernard Kihiyo (Moderator, Executive Director, Tanzania Consumer Advocacy & Research), Semaly Kisamo (Head of Research and Policy Advocacy, TPSF), Joshua Msoma (Head of Consumer Protection Department, FCC), Annette Temu (Membership Officer Communications, CTI), Fulgence Massawe (Director of Advocacy and Access to Justice, LHRC)
+Moderator: Bernard Kihiyo (Executive Director, Tanzania Consumer Advocacy & Research), Panelists: Semaly Kisamo (Head of Research and Policy Advocacy, TPSF), Joshua Msoma (Head of Consumer Protection Department, FCC), Annette Temu (Membership Officer Communications, CTI), Fulgence Massawe (Director of Advocacy and Access to Justice, LHRC)

 Venue:Main Hall